12 Jyotirlinga Names in India with Names, Places, Map, Significance, Tour Packages. Comprehensive Jyotirlinga Guide.

 - Air –There are no direct flight routes to Kedarnath.
 There is no airport at Kedarnath.
 The nearest airport is the Jolly Grant Airport in Dehradun.
 It is 238 km away from the Temple town.

 - Train – There are no direct rail routes to Kedarnath.
 The nearest railway station is Rishikesh, situated at a distance of 216 km from Kedarnath.

 - Road – One can board buses from Dehradun, Rishikesh, Haridwar, Pauri, Tehri, Srinagar and Chamoli.

 Nageshwar temple is also known as Nagnath Temple.
 It is located in Saurashtra, Gujarat, between Gomti Dwarka and Bait Dwarka Island.
 According to a legend in the Shiv Puranas, there was once a Demon called Daaruka who imprisoned Supriya, a Lord Shiva devotee.
 Daaruka took Supriya along with many other to his city called Darukavana.
 It was a city under the sea which had many demons and sea snakes.
 Supriya along with others started praying to Lord Shiva who appeared before them and vanquished the Demon.
 Since then, he resided there in the form of a Jyotirlinga.

-What is the best season to visit Nageshwar Temple?
+What is the best season to visit Nageshwar Jyotirlinga?

 Winter Season: The months of October to February faces winters in Gujarat.
 The weather is pleasant with cool breezes blowing.
 The temperature remains between 12-degree to 25-degree centigrade.

-- Air- There are no direct air routes to Nageshwar Jyotirlinga.
+- Air- There are no direct air routes to Nageshwar.
 The nearest airport is that of Jamnagar which is 137 km.

 - Rail- There are trains which even connect the way down to south through Vadodara, Surat, Mumbai, Goa, Karnataka, and Kerala.